Back to The Counterfeit

 It is not endless reaction to personalities.

-It is not private improvisation detached from the Church's perennial rule.
+It is not private improvisation detached from 's perennial rule.

 It is not preserving a religious lifestyle at any cost.